kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Using Your Spider
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Now that your very own 'Regis' robot is up and running.
-Download all files to your robot’s local directory.
+Download "Initialize.py" to your robot’s local directory.

 1).
 First, update everything.
 Open the command terminal and type: